ArekX/vue3-electron-app-template/README.md

 Everything in `electron` folder is code for Electron JS code.
 Everything in `src` is Vue code.

-Images and other assets must be inside `assets` folder and referenced using `/path/to/image.jpg`.

 Watching and rebuild script was done using pure vue.config.js changes with webpack hooks and without having to override any part of vue cli service or electron's code.
 So this should be compatible with vue 3 or electron upgrades.